WSRQ (AM)

 WSRQ (1220 kHz) is an AM radio station licensed to Sarasota, Florida.
-It airs a classic hits radio format featuring 1960s, 70s and 80s songs.
+It airs a classic hits radio format featuring 1960s, 1970s and 1980s songs.
 It also carries live sports including Tampa Bay Rays baseball and Tampa Bay Lightning hockey.
 It is owned by Lake Erie College of Osteopathic Medicine, Inc.

 By day, WSRQ is powered at 770 watts non-directional.
-But 1220 AM is a clear-channel frequency reserved for XEB Mexico City as a Class A station.
-So at night, WSRQ reduces power to only 15 watts to avoid interference.
-WSRQ is also heard in Northern and Central Sarasota County and throughout Manatee County on a pair of 250-watt FM translators: W295BH broadcasts at 106.9 FM in Sarasota and W237FJ broadcasts at 95.3 FM in Venice.
+As 1220 AM is a clear-channel frequency reserved for Class A station XEB in Mexico City, WSRQ reduces power to 15 watts at night to avoid interference.
+WSRQ is also heard in Northern and Central Sarasota County and throughout Manatee County on a pair of 250-watt FM translators: W295BH broadcasts at 106.9 FM in Sarasota and W237FJ broadcasts at 95.3 FM in Bradenton.
 Programming is also simulcast on two FM repeater stations: 91.7 WVIJ in Port Charlotte and 106.9 WSRQ-FM in Zolfo Springs.